trevorkeenan/gpp-co2-ncc/ReadME.md

 # GPP-CO2
 ## Overview
-This repository contains analysis and plotting scripts to reproduce the emergent constraint results presented in:
+This repository contains data and scripts underlying the results presented in:

 Keenan et al. 2023: A constraint on historic growth in global photosynthesis due to increasing CO2.
 https://www.nature.com/articles/s41558-023-01867-2